-Continue to support the improvement of Victoria Lake Tourist Park and implementation of ACTION 33.7 the Victoria Park Lake Masterplan.
+Showcase and leverage Greater Shepparton's strong multi-cultural community to develop tourism product and experiences.

+TOWNSHIP AND VILLAGES DEVELOPMENT

+The small towns of Murchison, Dookie and Tatura present opportunities to attract holiday leisure visitors drawn to the amenity and lifestyle of these villages.
+Targeted improvement to these villages should take place as well as attracting boutique product such as accommodation, food and arts and cultural activities.

-- STRATEGY 34 Undertake destination improvement projects for Tatura - ACTION 34.1 Improve the linkages between Tatura Park and the town centre through wayfinding signage. consistent footpath treatments, visitor information during events (touch screens and volunteers), and electronic events board in the town centre promoting the current and upcoming events. - ACTION 34.2 Investigate the opportunity to expand the rale and presence of Tatura War Camps museum.
-Undertake a feasibility study into the establishment of Tatura War Camas as a premium attraction in the region which could service national and international markets including investigation into: - Purchase of one of the war camp sites to establish an interpretive attraction; - Investment into a new facility; - Identification of market demand for the facility; - Options for improving the affer,
+STRATEGY 36 Undertake destination improvement projects for Tatura

+Improve the linkages between Tatura Park and the town centre through wayfinding signage, consistent footpath treatments, visitor information during events (touch screens and volunteers), and electronic events board in the town centre promoting the current and upcoming events.

+Investigate the opportunity to expand the role and presence of Tatura War Camps museum.
+Undertake a feasibility study into the establishment of Tatura War Camps as a premium attraction in the region which could service national and international markets including investigation into:

+- Purchase of one of the war camp sites to establish an interpretive attraction; - Investment into a new facility or expansion of the existing facility; - Identification of market demand for the facility; - Options for improving the offer.